 Tell us a little about your business

-What is the most rewarding aspect of running an independent business in the region?
+What is the most rewarding aspect of running a business in the region?
 And the challenges?

 In a post-COVID world, how have you adapted your working practices?

 The Health and Safety Executive verified us a Covid-safe site so with cleanliness measures and social distancing in place we are weathering the storm well.
 We are staying in close contact with clients to ensure we are in tune with their plans and I’m pleased to say demand hasn’t dipped at all because of Covid.
 Although we operate with autonomy, knowing we have the financial backup of our parent company Ipca Pharmaceuticals has been a comfort in recent months.
 We are in a strong position and we are confident about the future.

 Slow and steady has been our approach to growth and that will continue in future because that gives us the greatest stability.
 We are always open to service diversification for our existing clients.
 We recently expanded so we can focus our laboratory work at the BIC and our chemical manufacturing at our new industrial site and we’ve invested millions in our facilities.
 So, that’s where we will be focusing our energy in the near future to increase our commercial manufacturing capabilities.
 We are at another crossroads in the business now and expect to increase staff numbers to around 100 in the next three to five years.

 How does the North East BIC support your business plans?